-44 Protocol on conservation and sustainable use of biological and landscape diversity, Article 9 Continuity and connectivity of natural and seminatural habitats, ecological network in the Carpathians, paragraph 1.
+44 Protocol on conservation and sustainable use of biological and landscape diversity, Article 9 Continuity and connectivity of natural and semi-natural habitats, ecological network in the Carpathians, paragraph 1.
 Each Party shall take measures in its national territory with the objective to improve and ensure continuity and connectivity of natural and semi-natural habitats in the Carpathians, thus allowing dispersal and migration of wild species populations particularly of large carnivores, and genetic exchange between such populations.

-45 Protocol on conservation and sustainable use of biological and landscape diversity, Article 9 Continuity and connectivity of natural and seminatural habitats, ecological network in the Carpathians, paragraph 2.
+45 Protocol on conservation and sustainable use of biological and landscape diversity, Article 9 Continuity and connectivity of natural and semi-natural habitats, ecological network in the Carpathians, paragraph 2.
 Each Party shall maintain, manage and, if need be, expand existing protected areas in its national territory in the Carpathians, and encourage the designation and management of new protected areas in the Carpathians. paragraph 3.
 The Parties shall cooperate on establishing an ecological network in the Carpathians, composed of protected areas and other areas significant for biological and landscape diversity of the Carpathians and for coherence of the network.

-acknowledged46 by the CBD Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA) towards the achievement of Aichi Target 7.
+Hence, SO4 in correspondence with the previous three SOs, aims at enhancing both the structural and functional connectivity of the interrelated Carpathian ecosystems at the landscape level, following the approach acknowledged46 by the CBD Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA) towards the achievement of Aichi Target 7.